felippe-regazio/logflake/README.md

 get(callback: Function, colors: boolean = false): chain
 ```

-Gets the current log output and a bunch of other useful information.
+Gets the current log output and a bunch of useful information.
 This is handy when you want to send an specific log output/information to other destinations as a database, slack, telegram, etc.

 ```js
 log('error', 'Example').get((output, info) => {